Enjoy a relaxing and family-friendly island holiday just off the coast of Western Australia.

 With 63 beaches, Rottnest Island is a great destination for water sports, including swimming, diving, surfing, fishing and snorkelling.
 Kids can go wild at the Just 4 Fun Aqua Park, in Thomson Bay, where there are inflatable floating rides, as well as rock climbing walls, an obstacle course and paddleboards for hire.
 An Island Explorer bus provides an easy and convenient way to get from beach to bay, with day, weekend and holiday passes available.
 There is also a Discovery Bus Tour, which loops around the island in 90 minutes while guides give an insight into the island's cultural and historical heritage, as well as its flora and fauna.
 Guided walking and Segway tours are also available, taking in the Thomson Bay settlement and the island's World War II gun battery emplacements.

 Meet a quokka

 Rottnest Island is known globally as the home of the cutest and most photogenic animal in the world, the quokka.
 Apart from a small colony on the mainland, they are found nowhere else on Earth.
 These tiny animals, related to wallabies, are found in abundance on the island, and have no fear of humans so will often come right up to visitors.
-The island was even named after these little animals by the first Dutch explorers to the region.
+Remember that it is illegal to touch or feed quokkas, so keep a respectful distance and use a selfie stick for the best photo.
 Rottnest Island is also home to one of the world's most critically endangered mammals, Gilbert’s potoroo, which have been introduced to the island to help revive the species.

 Make your trip happen